mli668/policy-library-CIS-Policy-Set-for-AWS-Terraform/docs/policies/cloudtrail-logs-bucket-not-public.md

-# Cloudtrail S3 Bucket should not be public
+# CloudTrail S3 Bucket should not be public

 | Provider            | Category |
 |---------------------|----------|